NgocSangHua/Drone_Machine-Learning/README.md

 # Drone_Machine-Learning
-ML pipeline for red-square detection on Raspberry Pi 4 + IMX500
+ML pipeline for Banana, Apple, Orange and Lemon detection on Raspberry Pi 5 + IMX500